 Learning to listen to the heart may take a lifetime.
 Even longer.
 Or just a moment.

 As Terrence McKenna knew, we humans have always done virtual reality: in our words, in our stories and in our dreams.
-Today and tomorrow, as we build Web 3.0 and the Metaverse, this will remain little different; though the stakes may be higher.
+Today and tomorrow, as we build offline and online worlds, this will remain little different; though the stakes may be higher.